-"Hello, you have reached (center name) preschool/children's center.
-We are busy with children right now, but your call is very important to us.
+"Hello, you have reached (center name) preschool.
+We are busy with students right now, but your call is very important to us.
 Please leave a message at the tone, and we will return your call as soon as possible."

 During extended periods of closure, staff should leave an alternate outgoing message indicating the length of closure and the expected date of return.